 Popular in indoor and outdoor environments (thanks to their waterproof and wireless construction), LED pixel tube lights are baton-shaped lights that can be mounted just about anywhere.

-These lights first became popular in cinematic lighting, but they’ve become widely embraced as stage and event lighting now, too.
+These LED lights first became popular in cinematic lighting, but they’ve become widely embraced as stage and event lighting now, too.

-Most pixel tubes are fully programmable RGBW lights, allowing you to create endless combinations of colors within a single array of these bulbs.
+Most pixel tubes are fully programmable RGBW lights, allowing you to create endless combinations of different colors within a single array of these bulbs.